sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part1/hcp-java-weatherapp-part1.md

 8. Choose the **Manually define a new Server** option and select the **SAP / Java Web Server** option from the server selection.
 Make sure to select **Java Web** as the server runtime environment.

     Click on **Finish**.
-The internal browser is now started and displays the traditional message marking the first step into a new programmer’s journey.
+The internal browser is now started and displays the traditional message marking the first step into a new programmer's journey.

     ![Creating a new local Java Server to run your app](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part1/e2e_01-8.png)